Murad Taqqu

+Murad Salman Taqqu (مراد طقو; 1942 – April 28, 2026) was an American mathematician best known for his pioneering research in the field of self-similar stochastic processes and their applications.
+His work established the mathematical foundation of modern internet traffic, informing generations of researchers and engineers to design protocols, applications, and systems to handle network traffic based on the patterns that Taqqu modeled.
+This research built on the work of his thesis advisor and mentor Benoit Mandelbrot, widely recognized as the “father of fractals.”
+Taqqu also made many contributions to the mathematical modeling of real-world phenomena such as long-range dependence and heavy tails.

-Education and career
+Life and career

-Taqqu was born in Baghdad but grew up in Switzerland.
+Taqqu was born in Baghdad, Iraq but grew up in Switzerland.
 As an undergraduate, he studied physics and mathematics at the École Polytechnique Fédérale de Lausanne.
 He obtained his Ph.D. at Columbia University in 1972, with his dissertation Limit Theorems for Sums of Strongly Dependent Random Variables supervised by Benoit Mandelbrot.
 Between 1972 and 1974 Taqqu lectured at the Hebrew University of Jerusalem and worked as a post-doctoral fellow at the Weizmann Institute in Rehovot.
 From 1974 to 1985, he was a faculty member at the School of Operations Research and Industrial Engineering at Cornell University.
-Since 1985, Taqqu has served as a professor in the Department of Mathematics and Statistics at Boston University, where he is currently professor emeritus.
+Since 1985, Taqqu has served as a professor in the Department of Mathematics and Statistics at Boston University, where he is professor emeritus.

-He has published over 250 papers, and co-authored or co-edited 11 books.
+He published over 250 papers, and co-authored or co-edited 11 books.
+Taqqu died on April 28, 2026, at the age of 84.